tjelvar-olsson/tjelvar-olsson.github.io/_drafts/object_oriented_programming_for_scientists.md

 ```python
 >>> fasta_record.add_sequence_line('MERAGPSFGQQRQQQQPQQQKQQQRDQDSVEAWLDDHWDFTFSYFVRKATREMVNAWFAE')
 >>> fasta_record.add_sequence_line('RVHTIPVCKEGIRGHTESCSCPLQQSPRADNSAPGTPTRKISASEFDRPLRPIVVKDSEG')
 ```

 Finally, we have the "magic" ``__repr__`` method.
-At this point you are probably screaming out load, what is a "magic" method?
+At this point you are probably screaming out loud, what is a "magic" method?
 A "magic" method is basically a way to make an object behave like a built-in Python object.
 For example the ``__repr__`` method is used to describe how the instance should be represented.
 Let us illustrate this below.